madiha2323/Api/README.md

 Please note that this API is for educational and demonstrative purposes only.
 The product details, prices, and brands are fictional and not indicative of real-world offerings.

-## Getting Started

-To get started, clone the repository and explore the various product categories.
-You can also contribute by following these steps:

-1. Fork the repository.
-2. Create a new branch for your modifications: `git checkout -b feature/new-products`
-3. Make your changes.
-4. Commit your changes: `git commit -m 'Added new products'`
-5. Push to the branch: `git push origin feature/new-products`
-6. Create a pull request.

 ## Start Styling!